coq/coq/dev/doc/INSTALL.make.md

     coqtop          The Coq toplevel
     coqc            The Coq compiler

-Under architecture where ocamlopt is available, coqtop is the native code version of Coq.
-On such architecture, you could additionally request the build of the bytecode version of Coq via 'make byte' and install it via 'make install-byte'.
-This will create  an extra binary named coqtop.byte, that could be used for debugging purpose.
-If native code isn't available, coqtop.byte is directly built by 'make', and coqtop is a link to coqtop.byte. coqc also invokes the fastest version of Coq.
-Options -opt and -byte to coqtop and coqc selects a particular binary.
+For architectures where `ocamlopt` is available, `coqtop` is the native code version of Coq.
+The byte-code version is `coqtop.byte`, which can be used for debugging.
+If native code isn't available, `coqtop` will point to `coqtop.byte`. `coqc` follows a similar scheme.

 * `coqtop` launches Coq in the interactive mode.
 By default it loads basic logical definitions and tactics from the Init directory.